Post Emergent Herbicides Buyer's Guide

 Spraying Weeds

 A surfactant (also known as a wetting agent or spreader/sticker) is a type of chemical additive that acts as a buffer, breaking up the surface tension of a liquid.
-In weed control products, surfactants added to the solution to help the product stick to the sprayer surface better and is used to help breakdown the plants resistance in absorbing the chemical being applied to it.
+In weed control products, surfactants are added to the solution to help the product stick to the sprayer surface better and to help break down the plant's resistance to absorbing the chemical being applied to it.

-Apply the MSM Turf Herbicide solution to the targeted weed on a fan tip nozzle spray setting to spray a fine mist that will evenly coat the weed.
+Apply the MSM Turf Herbicide solution to the targeted weed using a fan-tip nozzle spray setting to spray a fine mist that will evenly coat the weed.
 Noticeable results occur in 1 to 3 weeks.

-Depending on the mix rates for your selected post-emergent herbicide, you will typically take half the amount of measured water and add into your sprayer of choice, add the appropriate amount of post-emergent herbicide, then fill the rest of the way in sprayer with water.
-Agitate well until spray mixture is even then apply to weed.
+Depending on the mix rates for your selected post-emergent herbicide, you will typically take half the amount of measured water and add it to your sprayer of choice, add the appropriate amount of post-emergent herbicide, and fill the rest of the way in the sprayer with water.
+Agitate well until the spray mixture is even, then apply it to the weed.

 Questions and Answers